 You may catch a cold when your immune system weakens from stress, emotional confusion or a poor nutrition.
-How can you banish a common cold using Ayurveda, natural remedies and alternative medicine?
+But the good news is that you can banish a common cold fast using Ayurveda, natural remedies and alternative medicine.

 The following homeopathic remedies –in the 6c potency- might be helpful to halt a cold.
 The key is to select the remedy that matches the symptoms exactly: